MetacoSA/NBitcoin/README.md

 Then put the libraries of `.\bin\Release\netstandard2.0` into your asset folder.

-If you need altcoin supports, use the same step but with `cd NBitcoin/NBitcoin.Altcoins` instead.
+If you need altcoins support, use the same step but with `cd NBitcoin/NBitcoin.Altcoins` instead.

 # How to use in .NET Core